 Plan your route and your distance.
 If you already have this figured out and don’t have to decide on the fly, you’re more likely to follow through.

-Plus, it’s good to keep commitments to yourself.
-Once you decide on a run, you should follow through with it and not do less or your mind/body will know that it’s easy to give up.
+Plus, it’s good to honor the commitments you’ve made.
+Once you decide on a run, follow through with it.
+Don’t bag out and do less, or your mind/body will know that it’s easy to give up.

 Finally, set out your water bottles and/or fuel (if needed) the night before.
 If you’re prepared ahead of time, you’ll get out the door faster and you’ll have fewer reasons to persuade yourself not to get out the door!

 Warm ups are always important, but this is especially true for morning runs.It will help you ease into your run.
 Just run what’s comfortable and get moving.
 Once you wake up a little bit more, you’ll be ready to push harder.